In-house Video Production vs. Video Production Company

 Equipment.
 Is this bill right?
 These days anyone can purchase a subscription to professional editing software for $50/month, but then what?
 There’s a lot more to video than just editing.
 Going to shoot all your videos on your phone?
 Maybe.
 But better results come from professional gear, and that gear costs money.
 So you go buy a camera, then you need a tripod, then you need additional batteries, monitor, lights, etc. Audio into the camera?
 Buy a microphone.
 Then you might need an audio interface when you can’t get the audio into the camera….it goes on & on.
 It can be a huge outlay of cash.
 Most importantly, gear goes out of technology fast these days.
 The first camera Acclaim Media purchased was $16,500.
 In the end, it was sold on Ebay for $500 as it was only standard def, when the world moved to HD.
 Is depreciation something you can carry on your books?

 Know-how.
-Acclaim Media has been producing corporate video productions since 1998 and produced thousands of videos.
+Acclaim Media has been a Chicago area based corporate video production company since 1998 and produced thousands of videos.
 The entry level person mentioned above?
 Experience counts for everything in video production.
 After all, often we cannot go back and re-create an event.
 Miss the ribbon cutting with the Mayor?
 That can’t be re-created.

 We are aware of several area companies who brought production “in-house”.
 That was a few years ago, and we’re now producing more content for those companies than ever.
 They discovered the concerns mentioned above through trial and error.